Bobby Crutchley

-Robert 'Bobby' Crutchley (born 24 May 1970 on the Wirral Peninsula) is a performance coach developer at British Gymnastics and former male English field hockey coach & player.
+Robert Crutchley (born 24 May 1970) is a performance coach developer at British Gymnastics and former male English field hockey coach & player.
+He was the coach of the Great Britain team at the 2016 Summer Olympics.

+Biography

-Hockey career
+Playing career

+Crutchley was born in the Wirral Peninsula, England and was educated at Calday Grange Grammar School.
+Crutchley played club hockey for Neston in the Men's England Hockey League and became part of the England U18 and U21 set ups before gaining full senior honours with the club.
+At the beginning of the 1992–-93 season Crutchley signed for Hounslow.

+While at Hounslow he played for England at the 1994 Men's Hockey World Cup.
+Crutchley starred in the 1994 World Cup in Australia and this led to him playing in Australia during 1995.

-Crutchley represented England and Great Britain, winning 80 international caps.
-He played for England at the 1994 Men's Hockey World Cup and at the 1998 Commonwealth Games in Kuala Lumpur, where he won a bronze medal in the men's hockey.
+After his Australian adventure he joined Cannock for the 1995–96 season.
+While at Cannock, he represented England at the 1998 Commonwealth Games in Kuala Lumpur, where he won a bronze medal in the men's hockey.

+Crutchley announced his international retirement after winning 80 international caps for Great Britain and England.
+He took up a coaching position at Bath University.

 Coaching career

 He was Assistant Coach for the England & Great Britain men's teams from 2005 to 2012 and Head Coach from 2013 to 2018.
 During this time he coached at 3 Olympic Games, 3 World Cups, 7 European Championships and 4 Commonwealth Games.

-Gymnastics

-He was appointed Performance Coach Developer at British Gymnastics in 2018.
+He was appointed Performance Coach Developer at British Gymnastics from 2018 until 2025.
+In 2025, he then took the role of performance Director for England and Great Britain Hockey.